iamkirankumaryadav/Python/Data Types.md

 - `Sets` can have only hashable objects as it's `value`
 - `Dictionaries` also have only hashable objects as it's `key`
 - Each and every elements of an immutable object have a hash value and they are able to return a hash value.
+- An object is `hashable` if it has a hash value that does not change during its entire lifetime.
 - `Strings`, `Integers`, `Booleans`, `Tuples` and `Frozen Sets` are `immutable`

 <table>